We Can Do It!1 of 12

 Comic book fans have watched Kitty grow from an excitable teenager, to a competent superhero, to a ninja and espionage expert.

-Now, after a brief stint with the Guardians of the Galaxy, she's leading her own X-Men team in X-Men: Gold.
+Now, after a brief stint with the Guardians of the Galaxy, she's leading her own X-Men team in X-Men: Gold and is primed for a new movie from 20th Century Fox.

 Black Widow4 of 12